 Solr - the solution based on Lucene - is one of the most famous search engines, significantly expanding its capabilities.
 It is a separate enterprise-level server that provides a search web service.
 Standard Solr accepts documents over HTTP in XML format and returns a result through HTTP (XML, JSON or another format).
 It fully supports clustering and replication across multiple servers, supports the faceted search and filtering, has advanced configuration tools.

 Another solution for the search server is ElasticSearch.
-It’s a REST based, distributed search engine that is also powered by Lucene library.
+It’s a REST based, a distributed search engine that is also powered by Lucene library.
 It offers built-in JSON + HTTP API.

 Solr is more oriented at a text search while Elasticsearch is often used for better performance in analytical querying, filtering, and grouping.
 Comparing them both, Elasticsearch is a better choice for applications that require not only the text search but also a complex time series search and aggregations.

 Both search engines support the clustering and distributed architecture.
-Elasticsearch is simple to scale and it's highly useful when it comes to use cases where large clusters are required.
+Elasticsearch is simple to scale and it's highly useful when it comes to using cases where large clusters are required.
 It has a built-in component called Zen that uses its own internal coordination mechanism to handle a cluster state.

 Solr supports distributed SolrCloud deployment mode, depends on Apache ZooKeeper.

-For small websites we can use built-in Drupal search or a combination of Search API and a database search, which provides us with more functions.
+For small websites, we can use built-in Drupal search or a combination of Search API and a database search, which provides us with more functions.

 Anyway, Crawler Search Engine may be another good and cheap solution that can reduce a database server load.

-Among the Drupal community Solr is the most popular search engine, it has a big number of additional modules, for example, for integration with Commerce or Ubercart, autocomplete features, geo search and others.
+Among the Drupal community Solr is the most popular search engine, it has a big number of additional modules, for example, for integration with Commerce or Ubercart, autocomplete features, geo search, and others.
 So if you are looking for a turnkey solution, Apache Solr may be a good choiсe for you.

 Another good option is ElasticSearch, often used in analytical querying and grouping due to its aggregation and percolation features.
 A module for integration with Drupal - elasticsearch connector - supports a faceted search, integration with watchdog, autocomplete and location features.